How to Color Beautiful Faces

 I always start with the eyes.
 I joke that they tell me how to do the rest of the face.
 But in a way, it’s true.
 By starting with the eyes, I can keep the eyes as the picture’s focus while coloring everything else.

 This picture is from a colored contact lens company called TTDeye.
-I find their photos great for color inspiration, plus they give you an excellent close-up look at the eye.
+I find their photos great for color inspiration, and they also provide an excellent close-up look at the eye.

 The Iris